PaavaniKohli/PRODIGY_ML_01/README.md

 # Prodigy Infotech Internship task 1 of Machine Learning
-## Linear Regrression model to predict prices of houses
+## Linear Regression model to predict prices of houses

 ### Overview
 The code aims to build and evaluate linear regression models to predict house prices (SalePrice) based on their square footage and number of bedrooms and bathrooms, using a dataset containing information about residential properties.
 Two variations of linear regression models are demonstrated: one with polynomial features and another without.